AdKats/AdKats/README.md

 </p>
 <h4>IRO Punishments</h4>
 <p>
-    When a player is punished, and has already been punished in the past 10 minutes, the new punish counts for 2 points instead of 1 since the player is immediately breaking server rules again.
-A punish worth 2 points is called an "IRO" punish by the plugin, standing for Immediate Repeat Offence. "[IRO]" will be appended to the
+    When a player is punished and has already been punished in the past 10 minutes the new punish counts for 2 infraction points instead of 1 since the player is immediately breaking server rules again.
+    A punish worth 2 points is called an "IRO" punish by the plugin, standing for Immediate Repeat Offence.
-    punish reason when this type of punish is activated.
+    "[IRO]" will be appended to the punish reason when this type of punish is activated.
 </p>
 <h4>Punishment Hierarchy</h4>
 <p>